-There are 14 Green roofs on the Northfield residential blocks and an additional three at Jubilee building and an Amenity raised lookout, and the Sussex house Offices.
+There are 14 Green roofs on the Northfield residential blocks and an additional three at Jubilee building and an Amenity raised lookout.

 The new accommodation on the East Slope has been completed, and this has nine sedum (brown roof) installations.